jacobmorzinski/advent-of-code/2015/readme.md

 * day9: This is the Travelling Salesman Problem.
 Wikipedia says some people approach it using an algorithm named  Branch And Bound.

+* day15: This is pretty messy, but for now I just want to get it done and move on.